 They mingled with the nations and adopted their customs.
 They worshiped their idols, which became a snare to them~ Psalm 106:35-36 NIV

-Whatever biblical book I happen to be reading tends to have a discernible impact on my writing.
-Sadly, I usually only see this in hindsight.
+Whatever book of the Bible I happen to be reading tends to have a discernible impact on what I write.
 Last summer I studied Jeremiah.
-Looking back, I clearly see that the blogs I wrote during those months tended to be glum, cynical screeds against the evils of the culture.
-While I was writing a devotional on Galatians I frequently wrote about the wonders of grace and the hazards of legalism, racism, hypocrisy and self-righteousness.
+Looking back, I see that the blogs I wrote during those months tended to be glum, cynical screeds against the evils of the culture.
+While I was working on a devotional on Galatians I frequently wrote about the wonders of grace and the hazards of legalism, racism, hypocrisy and self-righteousness.

 Some idols we worship today are unique to our generation.
-Some tend to more of an issue among Christian leaders while others affect most Christians in some way.
-The idols we worship are directly related to the apostasy we are experiencing.
-When we stop committing idolatry we will see fewer people leaving the church.
+Some modern-day idols are without question more of an issue among Christian leaders while other idols affect most Christians in some way.
+The idols we worship are directly related to the apostasy we see in the Church.
+When the church gets a handle on the idolatry problem we will see fewer people leaving the church.

 Christians have merged worldly measures of success with Christianity.
 Being wealthy, sought after and liked is perceived to be success in our Christian culture.
 Even though biblical standards for success are vastly different (Isaiah 66:2, Matthew 22:36-40, Hebrews 11:36-38).
 A person who has made success into an idol will do anything to hang on to the attention, money and adulation that comes with success.
 This includes compromising what they believe or even renouncing their faith in Christ so they can increase the size of their audience and number of followers.